- Search for a Leaflet

 - Capsules: 250 mg and 500 mg

-- Liquid medicine (suspension): 125 mg or 250 mg in 5 mL; some may contain a small amount of sugar.
+- Liquid medicine (suspension): 125 mg or 250 mg in 5 mL and 125mg in 1.25ml: these may contain a small amount of sugar.
+Sugar-free preparations are also available.

 When should I give amoxicillin?